Scaling limits of the Bouchaud and Dean trap model on Parisi's tree in ergodic and aging time scales: Introduction

 Let $N^1_{x_1}$, $1\leq x_1\leq M_1$, be iid Poisson rate 1 counting processes, and make

 where $\{E_{x_1}^j;\,x_1,j\geq1\}$ are iid standard exponential random variables (and $\sum_{j=1} ^0\cdots=0$, by convention). $C_1$ is the (ordinary) clock process, and $S_1$ is the timeless clock process.
-Notice that they are both jump functions with the same jump points.
-Our process is then defined as follows
+Notice that they are both jump functions with the same jump points. {The 1-level version of the BDTM is then defined as}

 where, here and below, $C_\cdot^{-1}$ is the (right continuous) inverse of $C_\cdot$.
-We may also, when it is convenient, look at our process within a finite time interval $[0,L]$, with $L=\La^{-1} E$, with $E$ a standard exponential random variable independent of all else, and $\La>0$ arbitrary, so that in~\eqref{kp} we may have $0\leq t\leq L$.
+We may also, when it is convenient, look at {$Z_1$} within a finite time interval $[0,L]$, with $L=\La^{-1} E$, with $E$ a standard exponential random variable independent of all else, and $\La>0$ arbitrary, so that in~\eqref{kp} we may have $0\leq t\leq L$.
 See Figure~\ref{fig:cclocks}.

 Let us note that the (real) time of the process runs on the $y$-axis of the graph of $C_1$ in Figure~\ref{fig:cclocks}; the $x$-axis $r$ argument is merely auxiliary.

 We also note that we may represent $C_1$ in terms of $S_1$ and an iid family of standard exponential random variables as follows